open-craft/sprints/docs/discoveries/sprints-v2-ux-discovery.md

 The pricing model could be very simple in the beginning (e.g. a paid monthly plan with a free trial).
 Additionally, billing could be handled manually to start, with invoices being generated in Freshbooks.

 ---

+### 2. Marketing Site

+Build a landing page that describes Sprints, outlines its features, and explains its pricing plans.
+Interested users will be encouraged to enter their email addresses to be added to a waiting list.

+The marketing site will be built upon as time goes by, with new pages and information being added as the project progresses.
+Eventually the site will allow users to either create an account, or view the documentation should they wish to install the application themselves.
+See how [Chatwoot][chatwoot-pricing-plans] (another open source SaaS product) communicates their self-hosted option to their users.

+---

 ### 1. Community Feedback